-- 27. Meetings will take place as required, generally January-April and July-November for FAWGs and throughout the year for other Working Groups (AEWG, BRAG, Marine Amateur Fisheries and Antarctic Working Groups). - 28.
-A quorum will be reached when the Chair, the designated presenter, and three or more other technical experts are present.
-In the absence of a quorum, the Chair may decide to proceed as a sub-group, with outcomes being taken forward to the next meeting at which a quorum is formed. - 29.
-The Chair is responsible for deciding, with input from the entire Working Group, but focussing primarily on the technical discussion and the views of technical expert members: - the quality and acceptability of the information and analyses under review;
+- 12. Meetings will take place as required, generally January-April and July-November for FAWGs and throughout the year for other Working Groups (AEWG, AQWG, BRAG, HMSWG, SPACWG, ANTWG and MAFWG). - 13.
+A quorum will be reached when the Chair, the designated presenter, and at least three other technical experts are present.
+In the absence of a quorum, the Chair may decide to proceed as a sub-group, with outcomes being discussed with the wider Working group via email or taken forward to the next meeting at which a quorum is formed. - 14.
+The Chair is responsible for deciding, with input from the entire Working Group, but focussing primarily on the technical discussion and the views of technical expert members: - the quality and acceptability of the information and analyses under review; - the way forward to address any deficiencies; - the need for any additional analyses; - contents of research reports, Working Group reports and AEBAR chapters; - choice of best models and sensitivity analyses to be presented; and - the status of the stocks, or the status/performance in relation to any relevant environmental standards or targets. - 15.
+The Chair is responsible for facilitating a consultative and collaborative discussion. - 15.
+Working Group meetings will be run formally, with agendas pre-circulated, and formal records kept of recommendations, conclusions and action items. - 16.
+A record of recommendations, conclusions and action items will be posted on the Fisheries New Zealand website after each meeting has taken place.

-- the way forward to address any deficiencies; - the need for any additional analyses; - contents of Working Group reports; - choice of base case models and sensitivity analyses to be presented; and - the status of the stocks, or the status/performance in relation to any relevant environmental standards or targets. - 30.
-The Chair is responsible for facilitating a consultative and collaborative discussion. - 31.
-Working Group meetings will be run formally, with agendas pre-circulated, and formal records kept of recommendations, conclusions and action items. - 32.
-A record of recommendations, conclusions and action items will be posted on the MPI-Fisheries website after each meeting has taken place. - 33.
-Data upon which analyses presented to the Working Groups are based must be provided to MPI in the appropriate format and level of detail in a timely manner (i.e. the data must be available and accessible to MPI; however, data confidentiality concerns mean that such data are not necessarily available to Working Group members). - 34.
-The outcome of each Working Group round will be evaluated, with a view to identifying opportunities to improve the Working Group process.
-The Terms of Reference may be updated as part of this review. - 35.
-MPI fisheries scientists and science officers will provide administrative support to the Working Groups.
+- 17. Data upon which analyses presented to the Working Groups are based must be provided to Fisheries New Zealand in the appropriate format and level of detail in a timely manner (i.e. the data must be available and accessible to Fisheries New Zealand; however, data confidentiality concerns mean that some data may not necessarily be made available to Working Group members). - 18.
+Working Group processes will be evaluated periodically, with a view to identifying opportunities for improvement.
+Terms of Reference and the Membership and Protocols may be updated as part of this review. - 19.
+Fisheries New Zealand scientists and science officers will provide administrative support to the Working Groups.